Expert Pathology Supporting You with Leadership in Science and Pioneering Technology

 At Clinical Labs, we supply a comprehensive carrier screening service that is highly sensitive in identifying individuals at risk, and can be performed in a timely and cost-effective manner.
 This test should be ordered to individuals or couples who are either planning or in the first stage of a pregnancy with or without a family history.
 Early detection is paramount as it allows more time for counselling and offers greater reproductive options for those at risk.

-GENE-ACCESS - Carrier Screen
+GENE-ACCESS - Genetic Carrier Screening

 Cystic Fibrosis (CF)